All Episodes

 I think that's pretty hands-on stuff.

-Nobody is ever organized, nobody is ever organized.
+Nobody has ever organized.

-A strategic operation to get as many shots in arms by opening clinics and keeping and being able to get so many people vaccinated.
+Nobody has ever organized a strategic operation to get as many shots in arms by opening clinics and keeping and being able to get so many people vaccinated.

-What I'm doing now is not just getting significant amounts of of vaccines to the rest of the world, but they now need the mechanical way is how they get shots in arms.
+What I'm doing now is not just getting significant amounts of vaccines to the rest of the world, but they now need the mechanical way is how they get shots in arms.

-So we're providing them to know how to do that.
+So we're providing them to know-how to do that.

-Now, it should everybody in America know that?
+Now, should everybody in America know that?

-No, I they don't necessarily know that.
+No, they don't necessarily know that.

 They're just trying to figure out how to put three squares on the table and stay safe.

-But so I I do think the place where I was a little disappointed, I wish we could have written it differently, is when we did the legislation to provide the funding for COVID and the money we provided for the states to be able to deal with keeping schools open.
+But so I do think the place where I was a little disappointed, I wish we could have written it differently, is when we did the legislation to provide the funding for COVID and the money we provided for the states to be able to deal with keeping schools open.

 Some of them didn't do a very good job.